Tencent Covo-Audio: Open-Source 7B Speech AI That Hears and Talks

 | Commercial use | Yes | Via subscription | Via API billing |

-Key trade-off: GPT-4o and Gemini support far more languages and have massive training budgets behind them.
-Covo-Audio is open, runs locally, and delivers competitive accuracy at a fraction of the cost — but currently focuses on Chinese and English.
+Key trade-off: GPT-4o and Gemini support far more languages and have large training budgets behind them.
+Covo-Audio is open, runs locally, and posts competitive accuracy at 7B scale — but currently focuses on Chinese and English.
+If you want a closer look at the hosted real-time option, see our write-up on Gemini 3.1 Flash Live.
+For a local text-to-speech alternative, compare Voxtral TTS 4B.

 Who Should Use Covo-Audio

-- Voice app developers who want to avoid per-minute API costs from OpenAI or Google
+- Voice app developers who want to avoid per-minute API costs from hosted providers

 - Researchers studying end-to-end speech models — the CC BY 4.0 license allows modification and redistribution

-- Companies building Chinese/English voice products where data privacy matters and cloud APIs aren't acceptable
+- Teams building Chinese/English voice products where data privacy matters and cloud APIs aren't acceptable

 - Hobbyists experimenting with local voice AI on consumer GPUs

-If you need 50+ languages or the most polished conversational experience, GPT-4o Audio or Gemini Flash Live are still ahead.
-If you want open weights, local control, and strong benchmarks at 7B scale, Covo-Audio is the best option available today.
+If you need many languages or the most polished conversational experience, GPT-4o Audio or Gemini Flash Live are still ahead.
+If you want open weights, local control, and strong benchmarks at 7B scale, Covo-Audio is one of the better options available today.

 Links